172009/Face-Tracking/README.md

 ### USAGE
-_Exit: using "e" button on keyboard to escape_
+- _Exit: using "e" button on keyboard to escape_

-_Load picture and Images: using "p", choose the picture or videos you like from file_
+- _Load picture and Images: using "p", choose the picture or videos you like from file_

-_Camera: using "c" to open camera when you want to change from picture, videos -> camera_
+- _Camera: using "c" to open camera when you want to change from picture, videos -> camera_

+- _New person: using "a" to add new name, and import the picture that contain that guys ( the picture should only have that guys )_